alexmchen0/.dotfiles/README.md

 # dotfiles
-Simple, custom configuration files for vim, tmux, and zsh.
+Simple configuration files for vim, tmux, and zsh.
 For easy setup of development environment on new machines.

 Heavily inspired by (i.e. largely copied from): https://github.com/Parth/dotfiles